Chris20008/O-n-e-D-a-y-/IMPRINT.md

 Please note that this imprint only Applies to the App and not to external websites or social media profiles.

-By using the App, you agree to our [Terms of Use](https://github.com/Chris20008/O-n-e-D-a-y-/blob/master/TERMS%20OF%20USE.md#terms-of-use).
+By using the App, you agree to the [Terms of Use](https://github.com/Chris20008/O-n-e-D-a-y-/blob/master/TERMS%20OF%20USE.md#terms-of-use).